Facing criticism, Delhi police probe attack on students at JNU

 Authorities faced criticism for failing to rein in the violence on a campus viewed a centre of resistance to Modi’s policies, including the abolition last year of special status for Muslim-majority Kashmir.

-Amit Thorat, who teaches economics at JNU, said he called the police a little after 7 pm on Sunday but they didn’t come until an an hour later.
+Amit Thorat, who teaches economics at JNU, said he called the police a little after 7 pm on Sunday but they didn’t come until an hour later.
 Nearly a dozen students Reuters spoke to said police watched as the mob rampaged inside the campus.

 “I...hang my head in shame after witnessing video clips of goons merrily entering JNU campus, creating mayhem and grievously injuring innocent students, damaging public property and then exiting the campus,” Rahul Mehra, a lawyer for the Delhi police, said on Twitter.

-Even medical teams trying to help the injured were attacked, said Harjit Bhatti, former president of the resident doctors association at AIIMS.
+Even medical teams trying to help the injured were attacked, said Harjit Bhatti, former president of the resident doctors’ association at AIIMS.

 “Our team of doctors, nurses & medical volunteers who reached JNU to give first aid to injured students & teachers, was attacked by hundreds of goons,” he said in a tweet.
 “Mob manhandled doctors, nurses & threatened them.
 Our ambulance’s glass & windows broken, this is totally inhuman & insane.”